farmountain/Codex_Boaster/docs/architecture.md

 `build_test_cycle` helper orchestrates BuilderAgent, TesterAgent and ReflexionAgent to implement the TDD loop.

+The `llm_client` decides whether to call OpenAI or a local Ollama server based on environment variables.
+Setting `OLLAMA_URL` enables local inference while `OPENAI_API_KEY` connects to OpenAI's API.
+When neither is configured the client returns a small deterministic stub so development remains cost efficient.

 The Next.js frontend exposes a sidebar with a project switcher, an **Agent Panel** for conversational commands and a real‑time workspace list.
 Each project stores its runtime configuration (Python, Node, Rust, etc.) and secrets